-When I joined QueryClick a couple of years ago, I did an assessment of our client reporting.
-Refreshingly, there there had been a decent stab at doing things the ‘right’ way:
+When I joined QueryClick I did an assessment of our client reporting.
+Refreshingly, things were already being done the ‘right’ way:

 By means of an introduction to the broader vision of completely automated reporting, I introduced a couple of small improvements:

 Using SQL to query data from external data sources

 A small .NET application, codenamed ‘scoop’, that extracted data from the Google Analytics API queries and stored the results in different workbook locations

 Fundamentally, however, the goal was a scaleable ETL solution.
 And for that we needed to think bigger…..